The average American should expect to live about 77 years, according to the Centers for Disease Control and Prevention.

 5. Make your money work harder

 Say you set aside $1,000 a month.
 If you earn 1% interest on it for 30 years, you’ll end up with more than $400,000.
-Earn 10% on it, and you’ll end up with more than $2 million.
+Earn 10% on it, and you’ll end up with around $2 million.
 Those earning 1% have a nice nest egg.
 Those earning 10% are not only permanent residents of Leisure City, but their kids might also move there one day.

 “But wait!” you might say.
 “There’s no way to earn 10% risk-free.
 And if I lose my money by investing in things like stocks, I’ll be worse off because I’ve also lost the time it took to earn it!”